21anhn/project-management-client/README.md

 **Note:** This project is still in progress and actively being improved.
 Some features are under development and may not be fully functional.
 Your feedback and contributions are highly appreciated!

+## Deployment

+This project is deployed on GitHub Pages, applying CI/CD practices.
+To view the interface, [click here](https://21anhn.github.io/project-management-client/).

 ## Contact

 For any questions or suggestions, feel free to reach out to us at [anhltn21.work@gmail.com](mailto:anhltn21.work@gmail.com).